Master Control Facility

-The Master Control Facility (MCF) is a facility set up by the Indian Space Research Organisation (ISRO) in the city of Hassan in the Indian state of Karnataka.
+The Master Control Facility (MCF) is a facility set up by ISRO in the city of Hassan in the Indian state of Karnataka.
 Established in 1982, this facility is responsible for monitoring and controlling geostationary and geosynchronous satellites launched by ISRO.
 This was the only Master Control Facility of ISRO till another one was established in Bhopal in 2005.

 Establishment

 When ISRO wanted a control facility, it inspected various sites that were offered to it within India.
 ISRO chose Hassan as the location (Location on Google Maps) because it was free of noise and encountered less terrestrial transmission than other proposed sites.
 Low interference was a must since the facility should be able to pick up even very weak signals from the satellite.
 The land to set up this facility was spread across 17.2 hectares and offered by the Government of Karnataka.

 Internal divisions

 The MCF has three internal divisions; the Spacecraft Control Centre, Mission Control Centre and the Earth station.